JetBrains/kotlin/GRADLE_PLUGIN.md

 plugins as buildscript dependencies, it's recommended to **declare them in the same `build.gradle`** to avoid issues with plugin classpath.

 By default the plugin downloads the Kotlin/Native compiler during the first run.
-If you already downloaded the compiler manually you may specify the path to its root directory using `konan.home` project property (e.g. in `gradle.properties`).
+If you have already downloaded the compiler manually you can specify the path to its root directory using `konan.home` project property (e.g. in `gradle.properties`).

     konan.home=/home/user/kotlin-native-0.8